PEXANE2/azure-docs.tr-tr/articles/defender-for-iot/azure-rtos-security-module-api.md

 ### <a name="description"></a>Açıklama

-Bu yordam, Azure IoT güvenlik modülü alt sistemini devre dışı bırakır.
+Bu yordam, Azure IoT Defender-IoT-mikro-Agent alt sistemini devre dışı bırakır.

 ### <a name="parameters"></a>Parametreler